sumitprabhu/Scan-Local-Network-For-Open-Ports/README.md

 ### 1. Install Nmap

-Download and install the latest version of Nmap from:
+I downloaded and installed the latest version of Nmap from:
 [https://nmap.org/download.html](https://nmap.org/download.html)

 Ensure Npcap is installed when prompted during installation (required for SYN scans on Windows).